 About The Estates at Carpenters

-The Estates at Carpenters is a Life Plan Community offering worry-free independent living, assisted living and high-quality skilled nursing care and rehabilitation.
-For over 30 years, The Estates has provided older adults in the area with an active, engaging lifestyle filled with abundant choices and the amenities and services that make life easier.
+The Estates at Carpenters is a Life Plan Community offering worry-free independent living, assisted living, and high-quality skilled nursing care and rehabilitation.
+For over 30 years, The Estates has provided older adults in the area with an active, engaging lifestyle filled with abundant choices and amenities and services that make life easier.
 A lifestyle designed to keep older adults healthy and well today – and tomorrow.

 For more information on The Estates or to RSVP to an upcoming event, contact Jeanie at 863-279-4503 or visit our website.